dentarg/auth0-blog/_posts/2016-12-27-learn-about-inferno-js-build-and-authenticate-an-app.markdown

 - 2016-02-22-12-steps-to-a-faster-web-app
 ---

-**TL;DR:** [Inferno](https://github.com/trueadm/inferno) is a blazing-fast, lightweight, React-like JavaScript library.
+**TL;DR:** [Inferno JS](https://github.com/trueadm/inferno) is a blazing-fast, lightweight, React-like JavaScript library.
 React developers will find it comfortably familiar.
-Inferno also supplies better performance, smaller size, and other improvements.
+Inferno JS also supplies better performance, smaller size, and other improvements.
 Inferno is highly modular and unopinionated, encouraging developers to add only the pieces we require and write code to suit our personal preferences.
-In this tutorial, we'll introduce the Inferno library, then build a simple Inferno app and authenticate it with [Auth0](https://auth0.com).
+In this tutorial, we'll introduce the Inferno JavaScript library, then build a simple Inferno app and authenticate it with [Auth0](https://auth0.com).
 The final code can be found at the [inferno-app GitHub repo](https://github.com/auth0-blog/inferno-app/).

 ---

-## Introduction to Inferno
+## Introduction to Inferno JS

 [Inferno](https://github.com/trueadm/inferno) is a fast, lightweight JavaScript library that resembles [React](https://facebook.github.io/react/).
 Minified and gzipped, Inferno weighs in at only 8kb (React gzipped is over 40kb).
 It's also extremely performant in [benchmarks](https://github.com/trueadm/inferno#benchmarks) as well as real-world applications.
 Inferno can render on both the client and server and at the time of writing, it is the _fastest_ JavaScript UI library that exists.

 These features are very attractive, but many JavaScript developers are overwhelmed by the number of libraries and frameworks already out there.
 A few tools have emerged as mindshare and usage leaders, React among them.
 So what are the reasons behind Inferno's creation?
 Who should use Inferno and why?

-### Why Was Inferno Created?
+### Why Was Inferno JS Created?

 Inferno's author, [Dominic Gannaway](https://twitter.com/trueadm), wanted to examine whether a UI library could improve experience for web apps on mobile devices.
 This included addressing issues that existing UI libraries had with battery drain, memory consumption, and performance.
 Inferno builds on the same API as React to greatly diminish the barrier to entry and take advantage of the best features of React.
 The result was a lightweight and incredibly performant UI library that React developers will find delightfully familiar but also improved.

-### Inferno Features
+### Inferno JS Features

 Inferno has many features, including but not limited to: